-- B. "Game reptiles" means snapping turtles. - C. "Furbearers" means those species with fur having commercial value and which provide opportunities for sport harvest including badger, red fox, striped skunk, beaver, muskrat, coyote, bobcat, and raccoon. - D. "Designated and marked trails" means any trail on public property or a public trail easement across private lands that has signs to indicate that it is a public trail; is maintained; and has a trail number or designation on a map or brochure published by the government entity who has jurisdiction over the trail. - E. "Bona fide scientific research" means any research project conducted by the Division or authorized by a scientific collection permit issued by the Division. - F. "Nonlethal snare" means a snare with a stopping device designed to prevent strangulation of the species for which the snare is set, or a mechanical or spring powered snare designed to catch the animal by the foot or leg; as specified in #302(E)(5). - G. "Traps specifically designed not to kill" means padded steel jawed leghold traps, box traps, and cage traps, as conditioned elsewhere in these regulations. - H. "Relocation" means movement of live wildlife captured by a person to another site which is not contiguous to the capture site. - I. "Canada Lynx Recovery Area" means the area of the San Juan and Rio Grande National Forests and associated lands above 9,000 feet extending from Del Norte west to Dolores and north to include the Uncompangre and Gunnison National Forests in the Gunnison basin (as far north as Taylor Park east to the Collegiate Range).
+- B. "Furbearers" means those species with fur having commercial value and which provide opportunities for sport harvest including mink, pine marten, badger, red fox, striped skunk, beaver, muskrat, coyote, bobcat, and raccoon. - C. " Designated and marked trails" means any trail on public property or a public trail easement across private lands that has signs to indicate that it is a public trail; is maintained; and has a trail number or designation on a map or brochure published by the government entity who has jurisdiction over the trail. - D. "Bona fide scientific research" means any research project conducted by the Division or authorized by a scientific collection permit issued by the Division. - E. "Nonlethal snare" means a snare with a stopping device designed to prevent strangulation of the species for which the snare is set, or a mechanical or spring powered snare designed to catch the animal by the foot or leg; as specified in #302(E)(5). - F. "Traps specifically designed not to kill" means padded steel jawed leghold traps, box traps, and cage traps, as conditioned elsewhere in these regulations. - G. "Relocation" means movement of live wildlife captured by a person to another site which is not contiguous to the capture site. - H. "Canada Lynx Recovery Area" means the area of the San Juan and Rio Grande National Forests and associated lands above 9,000 feet extending west from a north-south line passing through Del Norte and east from a north-south line passing through Dolores and from the New Mexico state line north to the Gunnison basin (including Taylor Park east to the Collegiate Range).
 The GMUs included in the area are: 55, 65, 66, 67, 68, 70, 71, 74, 75, 76, 77, 78, 79, 80, 81, 551, 681, 711 and 751.